fleetdm/fleet/docs/Using-Fleet/Mobile-device-management.md

 If there is less than 1 day, the window is shown every 2 hours.
 The end user can defer and close the window.

-If the end user is past the deadline, Fleet shows the window and end user can't close the window until they upgrade.
+If the end user is past the deadline, Fleet shows the window and end user can't close the window until they update.

+### End user experience

+Fleet automatically download's the macOS update for the end user so that they don't have to.
+This way, when the end user selects the **Update Device** button in the Nudge window, they don't have to wait for the update to download before they can install the update.

+> Note that Fleet only automatically download's the update on Intel Macs.
+WHY?
+TODO

+Sometimes the end user's Mac will tell them that their macOS is up to date when it isn't.
+This creates a frustrating experience for the end user because the Nudge window is telling them to update when no update is presented.
+Ask the end user to follow the steps below to troubleshoot:

+1. From the Apple menu in the top left corner of your screen, select **System Settings** or **System Preferences**.

+2. In the dropdown menu, select **Quit System Settings** or **Quit System Preferences**.

+3. Go to the Nudge window and select **Update Device**.
+Select **Restart Now** to update.

+4. If you still don't see the **Restart Now** option, from the Apple menu in the top left corner of your screen, select **Restart...** to restart your Mac.

+5. After your Mac restarts, from the Apple menu in the top left corner of your screen, select **System Settings** or **System Preferences**.

+6. In the search bar, type "Software Update."
+Select **Software Update** and select **Restart Now** to update.

 ## Disk encryption